volcengine/veScale/README.md

 _**veScale**_ is still in its early phase.
 We are refactoring our internal LLM training system components to meet open source standard.
 The tentative timeline is as follows:

-- by end of July, CUDA event monitor, pipeline parallelism and supporting components for large-scale training
+- High-level [nD parallel api](https://github.com/volcengine/veScale/issues/39) for extreme ease of use

+- Power-user plan api for easy customization of nD parallel training

+- End-to-end vescale/examples with 5D parallel training (TP, SP, DP, ZeRO, PP)

 ## Table of Content ([web view](https://volcengine.github.io/veScaleWeb/))